meltano/handbook/src/_engineering/team-practices/outages.md

 ## Incident Response System

 The Information Security Manager (ISM) as described in Meltano's policies is Seth Turner.
+When Seth Turner knows he will be unavailable for greater than 48 hours, he must designate a temporary ISM who will fulfill duties and responsibilities of the ISM until Seth Turner becomes available again.

 Potential security incident must be reported to the ISM and on-call engineers promptly either via email or Slack.
 Refer to the Incident Response Policy document (in Drata) for additional details.